 There are two large pockets.
 One on each side.
 Each pocket can hold multiple drains.
 One benefit to these tanks is that they keep the drains snug against your body so that they are not swinging around inside looser fitting clothing, which can be painful.
-I recommend ordering your normal size for a snug fit or one size up for a looser fit.
 You can wear a looser fitting button down or zip up sweatshirt over the tank top and the drains will not even be noticeable.
 It is made of a soft, 70% cotton/30% nylon fabric.

 For more tips on what else you might need for an upcoming mastectomy, see my blog post: Mastectomy Recovery - What You Need to be Prepared